‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 Arthdal Chronicles (2019-)

 It was with this historical fantasy that the trend of focusing on a high production cost began in the Korean drama industry.
 Some of the reasons behind its big budget include grand sets like the ones in Brunei and Osan, high-tech CGI and a star-studded cast such as Song Joong-ki, Kim Ji-won and Jang Dong-gun.
-Production cost per episode was reportedly KRW 3 billion (RM 11.76 million approximately) per episode at the time.
+Production cost per episode was reportedly KRW 3 billion (approx. SGD 2.98 million) per episode at the time.

 Synopsis: Set in the prehistoric era, the story revolves around a fantasy land Arth, mythical heroes inhabiting it and the tales of love and loss.